pcrain/GungeonCraft/readme.md

 	- Try beating the new boss :>
 * Where do I find the new boss?
 	- Check behind the Hero Shrine at the start.
 I'm sure you can figure out the rest.
 C:
+* Where do I find the *other* new boss?
+	- Watch the trailer.
+C:

 ### Wiki